mm6/ethereum-lab2-hardhat/README.md

 **Deliverable:**

-On a single and well labelled pdf file, include your answers to E0 through E XX.
+On a single and well labelled pdf file named Lab2.pdf, include your answers to E0 through E XX.
 Submit the single and well labelled pdf to Canvas.

 ## Part A. Writing a client side program to interact with a Hardhat network running locally in its own shell.